MRamadhanKesaPI/Data-Preparation-Processes_for_PhoneNow...Customer-Churn/README.md

 ## Data Transformation

-The data is transformed to enrich the dataset.
-Key steps include:
+In this step, the data is refined to improve consistency and usability.
+The transformations include updating and converting the data types for some of the columns.

 Below are the SQL queries and results for each transformation step.
 ```sql